Bede Liu

-Bede Liu (刘必治 (Liú Bìzhì); born 1934) is a Taiwanese-American electrical engineer.
-He is a professor emeritus at Princeton University.
+Bede Liu (劉必治 (Liú Bìzhì); September 25, 1934 – May 7, 2026) was a Taiwanese-American electrical engineer.
+He was a professor emeritus at Princeton University.

-Biography
+Life and career

-He was born in Shanghai, China, in 1934.
+Bede Liu was born in Shanghai, China, on September 25, 1934.
 He earned a B.S. in electrical engineering from National Taiwan University in 1954.
 He then earned a Master of Engineering (M.E.) in 1956 and Ph.D. in 1960, both from the Polytechnic Institute of Brooklyn (now New York University School of Engineering) in electrical engineering.

-Liu has received the IEEE Fourier Award for Signal Processing.
+Liu received the IEEE Fourier Award for Signal Processing.
 He was elected a member of the National Academy of Engineering in 2002 for contributions to the analysis and implementation of digital signal processing algorithms.
 He was also elected a member of Academia Sinica in 2006.
 He has a number of patents to his credits.

-Liu's doctoral students include 2 members of the U.S. National Academy of Engineering, 25 IEEE Fellows, 4 IEEE Millennium medalists.
+His doctoral students included two members of the U.S. National Academy of Engineering, 25 IEEE Fellows, 4 IEEE Millennium medalists.

+Liu died after a brief illness in Plainsboro Township, New Jersey, on May 7, 2026, at the age of 91.